Doors: 07:00 PM Starts: 08:00 PM - $7 advance / $10 at the door cover

 Frenchy, Samantha Stephenson, whose roller coaster journey went from artist to MBA graduate to full time performing artist, paints pictures of lust, love, intrigue and unbridled joy.
 Whether singing in French or English, her invitation to surrender yourself in the present moment is irresistible.
 As Frenchy and the Punk’s lyricist she draws inspiration from art, dance and travel.
 She has lived in France, England, Brazil and the US and spent time in West Africa.
 She studied art at The National Academy of Design and Art Students League in New York City.
 She began her dance training at the Royal School of Dance in England and performed in dance troupes in Boston and New York and studied piano and voice throughout her teens.

 Scott Helland is the Punk, whose serpentine guitar lines and creative guitar looping technique perfectly complement the playfulness and spirit of Frenchy’s lyrics.
 Helland was co-founder and bassist of the legendary Massachusetts hardcore punk band Deep Wound, whose members included future Dinosaur Jr. members J Mascis and Lou Barlow.
 Deeply entrenched in that 80s hardcore scene, Scott’s follow up band, Outpatients, shared the stage with some of the biggest bands of that underground movement like Black Flag, Husker Du, GBH, Agnostic Front and CroMags.
 The scene is now documented in two films, in which both bands are a part, American Hardcore and All Ages.
-After 13 years of touring in the US, Argentina and Canada, the band split and Scott heeded the call for musical experimentation and switched to acoustic guitar and began his journey into folk, medieval, ambient, soundscape and gypsy styles.
-From 1996 to 2005 he put out 7 solo CDs.
+After 13 years of touring in the US, Argentina and Canada, the band split up and Scott heeded the call for musical experimentation and switched to acoustic guitar and began his journey into folk, medieval, ambient, soundscape and gypsy styles.
+From 1996 to 2005 he put out 7 solo CDs and just released his latest CD, Never End the Rocket Century, in June 2017.
 In a complete about face, in 2002 his Earthbound CD was in the New Age charts and in 2004 his music was licensed to the Opera Winfrey show.
-But the music that Helland and Stephenson started writing together in 2005 was to take on a more cabaret bent and bring back the intensity of those early days.
-In their seven year collaboration as band mates they have poured their vast collective musical and life experiences to create a theatrical and compelling sound and style.
-They are now one of the top featured and sought after acts worldwide of the burgeoning cabaret and steampunk movements.